ashbrick/Busy-Bee/README.md

 # Unit 2 Project: Busy Bee

 A simple way to keep track of your to-do list.
-Busy Bee gives you the ability to createa to-do list by adding, editing/updating, and deleting to-do items.
+Busy Bee gives you the ability to create a to-do list by adding, editing/updating, and deleting to-do items.

 ## Getting Started